aquatix/kontent-api/README.md

 - title
 - creation_date: date/time stamp
 - owner: KontentUser (more to denote who to address; right management is done through Django user management)
+- protected: boolean, denotes whether someone has to login to view (ACL?)

 ### ContentGroup